YuriGor/deepdash/README.md

 - \[options\]: (Object)
     - \[checkCircular\]: (Boolean) check each value to not be one of the parents, to avoid circular references.
     - \[includeCircularPath\]: (Boolean) if found some circular reference - include path to it into result or skip it.
 Option ignored if `checkCircular:false`.
-    - \[leafsOnly\]: (Boolean) return paths to childless values only.
-By default all the paths will be returned, including parents.
+    - \[leafsOnly\]: (Boolean) return paths to childless values only by default.
+Or all the paths will be returned, including parents, if set to false.

 **Example:**
 ```js